Boost.Multi

 The library interface is designed to be compatible with standard algorithms and ranges (STL) and special memory (including GPUs) and follows modern C++ design principles.

-The following combination of features of this library are not present in the Standard or generally in other libraries:
+The library offers the following combination of features (some of which are not present in the Standard or generally in other libraries):

 -

-Value semantics of multidimensional array containers and well-defined referential semantics of subarrays to avoid unnecessary copies if possible.
+Value semantics of multidimensional array containers and well-defined referential semantics of subarrays to avoid unnecessary copies if possible (ideally

 Availability of different access patterns to the elements in the multidimensional structure, as nested sequences or as a single sequence of elements.
 A D-dimensional array can be interpreted either as an (STL-compatible) sequence of (D-1)-dimensional subarrays or as a flattened one-dimensional (also STL-compatible) sequence of elements.